juhp/fbrnch/README.md

 ```
 $ fbrnch commit
 ```
-It uses any rpm changelog, or you can pass `-m "..."` or amend with `-a`.
+It uses any rpm changelog for the commit message, or you can pass `-m "..."` or amend with `-a`.

 You can merge branches with:
 ```
-$ fbrnch merge f35 package
+$ fbrnch merge f36 package
 ```
-which will offer to merge f36 (or some of it) into f35.
+which will offer to merge f37 (or up to a git hash you choose) into f36.

 Merging can also be done together with building:
 ```
-$ fbrnch build f36 package
+$ fbrnch build f37 package
 ```
 will ask if you want to merge newer commits from a newer branch, then push and build it.